 Once they can “read” your website without issues, you then need to ensure that you give them the right signals to help their search ranking algorithms, pick your website when a user types a relevant query (that’s SEO).

-Getting a tiny share of the overall search engine traffic is enough to build a long lasting online business.
+Getting a tiny share of the overall search engine traffic is enough to build a successful online business.